openfaas/docs/docs/index.md

 OpenFaaS has a thriving community of Open Source contributors and users.

+### Weekly Office Hours

+Find out more about our weekly office hours call on the [Community Page](/community)

 ### Going to production

-!!! info "Do we need the Community Edition or Pro?"
+!!! info "Do we need the Community Edition (CE) or Pro?"
-    The OpenFaaS Community Edition is suitable for developers.
-OpenFaaS Pro is built for use in production.
+    The OpenFaaS (CE) is suitable for exploration or a PoC.
+OpenFaaS Pro was specifically built for use in production.

-    You can find out more about [OpenFaaS Pro here](/openfaas-pro/introduction) or [contact us to find out more](https://openfaas.com/support/).
+    You can find out more about [OpenFaaS Pro here](/openfaas-pro/introduction) or [contact us to book a meeting](https://openfaas.com/support/).

 ### Have you written a blog post or given a talk?